YannicEl/Vis2-RTVis-2024WS/README.md

 ## Uniform Buffer

 Utility for writing buffers to the GPU.
-Automatically applies required padding.
+Automatically applies required padding and alignment.

 ## WebGPU init

-### custom mini framework
+### Custom mini framework

-The custom mini framework provides a lightweight structure for building and managing the application's components.
-It offers utilities and abstractions to streamline tasks such as resource management, event handling, and component interaction.
+Our custom mini framework makes working with WebGPU easier.
+It wraps around the WebGPU api and provides a more user-friendly interface for creating geomerty and shaders and loading data on the GPU.

 ## SDF Texture for Ray Marching

-This component utilizes Signed Distance Fields (SDF) to represent 3D shapes for ray marching algorithms.
-It enables efficient rendering of complex surfaces by encoding distance information into textures.
+Takes the positions of the atoms and calculates a signed distance field texture.
+To speed up the process considerably, the calculations are performed in a compute shader.
+This texture is used in the ray-marching shader to render the surface of the molecule.

 ## Ray Marching Shader

-## Blending Example - page.svelte
+Primarily renders the moleucle surface with raymarchign and a 3D Sigend distanced field.
+Also applies the different effects like subsurface scattering, transaprency or reflections.